 The personal injury attorneys at our firm have helped thousands of families suffering serious injuries as a result of car, truck, bus or other vehicle collisions.
 We retain expert accountants, financial analysts and economists because every personal injury case has its own set of associated costs, including pain and suffering, lost wages, the cost of care and many other monetary costs.
 In order to accurately assess what these costs will be for the remainder of a victim's life, we use financial professionals to derive fair resolutions for injury victims.

-For more information on New York Car Accident litigation see:
+For more information on New York Car Accident litigation also see Opening Statement in a Car Accident Case.

 CASES OF NOTE